top of page

 cattydanzhang.jpg

-Catty Dan Zhang is an Assistant Professor of Architecture at UNC Charlotte, and the founder of Temporary Office– a design and research firm exploring architecture and digital technology through the production of exhibitions, objects, drawings, animations, installations, and writings.
-Her work experiments with the multiplicity of techniques and mediums, translating ordinary objects into performative and synergistic systems to visualize and to modulate ephemeral forms.
-Her projects have received recognitions in AN’s Best of Design Awards (2019) and A+D Design Awards (2020).
-She was the inaugural winner of the Emerging Designer’s Exhibition competition hosted by UC Berkeley College of Environmental Design and delivered her solo exhibition “The Moving Air” in 2020.
-Her design work has been featured in group exhibitions at the 'T' Space, London Design Festival, Carnegie Museum of Arts, A+D Museum, Harvard GSD, among other institutions.
-Her recent work has been supported by the National Science Foundation, as well as several institutional grants during 2017-2022.
+Catty Dan Zhang [founder & principal] is an associate professor of architecture at University of Tennessee Knoxville.
+She has received recognitions internationally in competitions and design awards.
+She was the winner of the Emerging Designer’s Exhibition competition hosted by UC Berkeley College of Environmental Design and delivered her solo exhibition “The Moving Air” in 2020.
+Her recent solo exhibition “Bubble Bath / Interior Cities 0.5” was on display at the MetroLab at Florida Atlantic University in 2023.
+Zhang’s design work has also been featured in group exhibitions at the 'T' Space, London Design Festival, Carnegie Museum of Arts, A+D Museum, Harvard GSD, among other institutions.
+Her recent work has been supported by the National Science Foundation, as well as several institutional grants.
 Zhang was a finalist of the Harvard GSD’s Wheelwright Prize in 2018 and 2021.
-She was awarded the first prize in the Pamphlet Architecture 37 competition and will be authoring the next volume in the Pamphlet Architecture series titled “Active Atmospheres: On Instruments and Protocols for Medium Hybrids and Architectural Voids”.
+She was awarded the first prize in the Pamphlet Architecture 37 competition and is the author of the most recent volume in the Pamphlet Architecture series titled “Active Atmospheres: On Instruments and Protocols for Medium Hybrids and Architectural Voids” (Steven Myron Holl Foundation & Station Hill Press, 2023).

-Zhang earned a BArch from Tsinghua University, an MArch with Honors from Washington University in St. Louis, and an MDes in Technology from Harvard University Graduate School of Design where she was the 2017 recipient of the Daniel L. Schodek Award for Technology and Sustainability.
+Zhang recently taught at University of North Carolina at Charlotte as a tenure-track faculty during 2017-2023.
+She earned a BArch from Tsinghua University, an MArch with Honors from Washington University in St. Louis, and an MDes in Technology from Harvard University Graduate School of Design where she was the 2017 recipient of the Daniel L. Schodek Award for Technology and Sustainability.

 bottom of page